 Music industry strikes… again: Drake v.
 Sam Skully

 The music industry is boiling.
 Sam Skully is the author and owner of the copyright of both the original and instrumental version of “Roll Call”.
 Apparently, he created the Instrumental version specifically so that DJs could use it to create mixes (not for free though).
-Allegedly, Drake’s producer has used the beat of “Roll Call” in two of Drake’s songs “In My Feelings” (Kiki, do you love me…) and “Nice for What” (How can I explain myself?).
+Allegedly, Drake’s producer has used the beat of “Roll Call” in two of Drake’s songs “In My Feelings” and “Nice for What”.
 Strangely, Skully (unlike other musical Copyright strikes) does not identify where the infringement occurs, the only claim is it is a “copy”.
 As all other Copyright claims pending in the music industry, Court’s decisions will allow musicians and producers to be on the lookout as to what to expect.

 YouTube, ContentID and fairness

 Back in the day we reported on YouTube’s ContentID and the fact the YouTube’s team was trying to make improvements.
 Until know, a Copyright holder was capable of filing a claim against any video that uses their content without their permission, no matter how short or if the use was involuntary (imagine your favourite vlogger passing by a store playing Copyright protected music).
 No more!
 In a quest for “fairness and balance” YouTube has established that when the use is “very short or unintentional” no copyright claim could be filed through the Manual Claiming Tool (when the copyright holder himself goes through the video and flag the use of its song).
 This will not apply for claims made through their Content ID match system (which is comprehensible, since programs are not able to make the difference between intentional and unintentional).
 However, we have a question… What should we understand as “short”?
 5 seconds?
 1 minute?
 What about unintentional?
 This and the “cancelled” culture… What is next for Youtubers?